How many Kindle ebooks on Amazon?

 Only Smashwords is open enough to state the number of ebooks they have published.

-But, when one considers that the bulk of self-published titles that are available on retailers other than Amazon Kindle are aggregated via Smashwords, these two graphics tell, well, an awfully telling story.
+But, when one considers that the bulk of self-published titles that are available on retailers other than Amazon Kindle are aggregated via Smashwords, these numbers tell a story.

 Smashwords has established itself as the primary aggregator of ebooks in the publishing industry.
 Essentially all ebooks are self-published, to a host of book retailers including Apple, B&N and Kobo.